circonus/irondb-docs/configuration.md

 This file holds any and all licenses that apply to this IRONdb node.
 Refer to the [installation steps](installation.md#add-license) for details on obtaining and installing licenses.

+The IRONdb license governs the following functionality:

+* License term (`<expiry>`)

+After this unix timestamp the license is invalid and will no longer work for any of the below.

+* Ingest cardinality (`<max_streams>`)

+How many unique time series (uniquely named streams of data) this installation can ingest in the most recent 5 minute period.

+This number applies to all nodes in the cluster although each node applies this restriction individually.
+The math for unique streams is an estimate in the past 5 minutes and you are given a 15% overage before ingestion is affected.

+If this license is violated, ingestion will stop for the remainder of the 5 minute period that the violation was detected.
+After the 5 minute period ends, the counter will reset to test the new 5 minute period.

+* NNT cache size (`<cache_size>`)

+This governs how large of a memory cache (max) is allowed for caching open NNT file handles.
+This has no impact on NNTBS configured systems.

+Deprecated if you have upgraded to NNTBS.

+* Enabledment of Lua extensions (`<lua_extension>`)

+Whether or not Lua extensions will operate.

+* Stream tags support (`<stream_tags>`)

+Whether or not stream tag related API calls and stream tag ingestion will work.
+If you do not have this license and stream tagged data arrives it will be silently discarded.

+* Histogram support (`<histograms>`)

+Whether or not histograms can be ingested.
+If you do not have this license and attempt to ingest histogram data it will be silently discarded.

+* Text metric support (`<text>`)

+Whether or not text metrics can be ingested.
+If you do not have this license and attempt to ingest text data it will be silently discarded.

+If you are interested in any of the above functionality and do not currently have a license please contact [sales@circonus.com](mailto:sales@circonus.com) to upgrade your license.